5 Financial Tips for Your 30s

 2. Invest.
 Your 30s are a time that many embrace the stock market* and start accruing assets for retirement.
 According to Time Money, you should invest most of your retirement portfolio in stocks and split the rest between a Roth IRA and traditional 401(k)*.
 It varies by situation, but you should try to save 15% of your income for your retirement, but you might consider saving even more if you didn’t save well during your 20s.

 3. Pay off your smallest debts first?
-This is a great debate among debit consultants.
+This is up for debate.
 If you carry multiple credit card balances, you’ll save the most money by paying off your highest-rate plastic first, right?
 Maybe.
 Two Northwestern University professors have found that people who focus on their smallest debts before tackling bigger, higher-rate loans are more successful at erasing debt.
 The psychological boost from eliminating a loan entirely gives you the mojo to keep paying down debt.
 It is truly a case-by-case basis that requires consultation with an expert.

 5. Get your will and insurance in order.
 As your savings and assets increase, you need to think about accounting for them in your will.
 You also need to ensure you have health insurance and disability insurance in case you’re unable to work.
 Finally, consider getting life insurance, particularly if you have family dependent on your income.